ethereum-optimism/design-docs/protocol/strict-derivation.md

 vastly improves this scenario, since batch queue validity is then final for any singular batch, not just regular singular batches.

+Note that forward-invalidation is natural for span batches because of its data structure: Singular batches within span batches don't explicitly state the parent hash, so they have to be assumed to implicitly reference the parent singular batch.
+So if that parent singular batch is invalid and replaced by an empty batch, for consistency reasons, all future singular batches in a span batch have to be considered invalid as well.

 In late 2023 while Delta was still in development, the problem of partial span batch validity was [already discussed](https://www.notion.so/oplabs/Handling-Invalid-Batches-48bb972368ce409c84bd9189eddd0577) and for simplicity it was decided to use the atomic validity model.
 However, above discussion